-Peer-reviewed science, medical, and public health journal publications that are authored by Centers staff and/or related to Centers work
+Peer-reviewed science, medical, and public health journal publications that are authored by Center staff and/or related to the Center’s work

 Statements and Guidelines Archive

 Search and browse the American Heart Association and American Stroke Association’s published medical guidelines and scientific statements about cardiovascular disease and stroke topics.
 The statements are supported by scientific studies published in recognized journals and have a rigorous review and approval process.

 The AHA 2030 Impact Goal: A Presidential Advisory from the American Heart Association (2020)

 Since the late 1990s, the AHA has committed to a singular impact goal to advance its mission for the decade ahead.
 By 2030, the AHA will strive to equitably increase healthy life expectancy from 66 to at least 68 years across the U.S. and from 64 to at least 67 years worldwide.
 This article summarizes the main considerations in determining the 2030 Impact Goal and the metrics to monitor progress.

 Heart Disease and Stroke Statistics — 2020 Update (2020)

 The annual Statistical Update analyzes data on heart disease, stroke and cardiovascular risk factors.
 Among many key findings: the prevalence of ideal levels of nonsmoking, total cholesterol, and blood pressure improved in adults and children, but ideal levels of BMI and diabetes declined.